lextm/blog/_posts/2020/2020-3-11-how-i-set-up-visual-studio-code-remote-with-multipass-on-macos.md

 ssh ubuntu@192.168.64.5
 ```

-If succeeded, then time to move on to VSCode (with Remote Development Extension installed).
+If succeeded, then time to move on to VS Code (with Remote Development Extension installed).

 1. Choose `View | Command Palettes …` menu item.
 1. Choose `Remote-SSH: Connect to Host…` from the palette.